Configuring HTTPS settings

 You can use a Certificate Revocation List (CRL) to ensure that certificates that have been revoked by the CA can no longer be used to access the appliance.
 A CRL contains a list of certificates which have been revoked by the CA. You can also add compromised certificates to the CRL.

-- On the HTTPS Configuration page, click Certificate Revocation List.
+- On the HTTPS Configuration page, click Upload in the Certificate Revocation List row.

-- Click Browse next to Certificate Revocation List and select the CRL to apply.
+- Click Choose File next to CRL and select the CRL to apply.